-- Script: a program written for a software environment to automate execution of tasks - A series of shell commands put together in a file - When the script is executed, those commands will be executed one line at a time automatically - Shell script is interpreted, not compiled. - The majority of script programs are "quick and dirty", where the main goal is to get the program written quickly - May not be as efficient as programs written in C and Fortran
+- Script: a program written for a software environment to automate execution of tasks - A series of shell commands put together in a file - When the script is executed, those commands will be executed one line at a time automatically - Shell script is interpreted, not compiled. - The majority of script programs are "quick and dirty", where the main goal is to get the program written quickly - Often, we write scripts and only use them ourselves - Shell scripts can be made robust so that many other people can use them over and over.